 Years passed, the government and the social system changed, but these songs did not go out of fashion.
 This popular genre successfully survived the revolution and, oddly enough, continued to exist in Soviet Russia.
-True, in order to please the new realities, the name was slightly corrected — "songs of convicts" began to be called "songs of political convicts," and a weighty clarification was added to "songs of hard labor" — "songs of hard labor and exile."
-After all, it is no secret that many prominent Bolsheviks spent many years "studying" the prison life in person.
-Under the new government, they not only took the helm, but also created the Society of Political Prisoners, along with a choir of the same name.
+True, in order to please the new realities, the name of the genre was slightly corrected — "songs of convicts" began to be called "songs of political convicts," and a weighty clarification was added to "songs of hard labor" — "songs of hard labor and exile."
+After all, it is no secret that many prominent Bolsheviks spent many years studying the prison life in person.
+Under the new government, they not only became the new leadership, but also created the Society of Political Prisoners, along with a choir of the same name.
 It is not hard to guess what kind of repertoire it performed.
 Up until the mid-1930s, records would be released, where, just like under the old regime, the labels would say "a song of prison and penal servitude" and "a convicts' song."
 Sheet music and songbooks from the Songs of Penal Servitude and Exile series would also be published.
 The song "Tortured by Toiling in Captivity" was especially popular, which would always bear a note: "Lenin's favorite song."
 So the seeds sown by Harteveld fell on fertile soil.

 The genre's heyday coincided with the years of the New Economic Policy (NEP), when the government, seeking to avoid an economic collapse, allowed private enterprise to return to some areas.
 Chic restaurants, fashionable casinos and elite cabarets began to open in central quarters of large cities.
 People from the working-class outskirts spent their leisure time in beerhouses, tearooms, and canteens.
 Every self-respecting establishment had its own music program.
 Citizens of the young Soviet Republic, tired of communist propaganda, would go to restaurants to rest, relax and remember the good old days.
 That is why it was not the drum marches that were being preformed there, but another kind of familiar repertoire: gypsy romances, frivolous chansonettes, topical couplets, street songs, and songs from Odesa: